Saturday, May 31, 2025

 In this post, we will be translating the full piece into English.
 It's a fascinating glimpse into how Yu Suzuki and his AM2 team transformed an experimental RPG prototype into what would become one of the most groundbreaking titles in gaming history.

 This article captures a rare retrospective on the Shenmue project, written just a few months after the first game's release.
 While much of it reflects on the development journey, it also looks ahead to what was already underway at the time: the next chapter set in Hong Kong, and beyond that, mainland China.
-Suzuki shares his interest in exploring themes such as Eastern philosophy and the idea of "chi", hinting at the broader scope the story would take.

 Coming soon to the blog!